EmmanuelReuter/surfmap/frontend/SURFmap/readme.txt

 4) Support

-For any questions or general technical support issues for this new version, please feel free to send an e-mail to <emmanuel.reuter@ird.fr> or to join the SURFmap mailing list: surfmap-discuss@lists.sourceforge.net (May be i need t create a new one).
+For any questions or general technical support issues, please feel free to send an e-mail to <r.j.hofstede@utwente.nl> or to join the SURFmap mailing list: surfmap-discuss@lists.sourceforge.net

+BUGs
+Sometimes, a flow with ip src=0.0.0.0/0 and ip.dst=0.0.0.0/0 for ICMP prot generate a failure.
+To disable it, find and remove the corresponding lines (json/getflowdata.php)